w7-devops/my-path-to-devops/days/day02.md

 ---
 title: day-2
-published: false
+published: true
-description: ...
+description: learn golang
-date: ...
+date: 11-10-2024
 knowledge: python | bash | golang
-tags: ...
+tags: golang
-having-a-plan: false
+having-a-plan: true
 studying: golang | bash
 ---

+# day plan
+In my plans for today, I had to study the Golang programming language (I only got to conditional statements + wrote a mini-program to replace a character in a line)
 # results
-coming soon
-# plan
-coming soon
+Overall, I'm pleased with the results.